Skip to main content

 Direct Marketing

 We engage third party service providers to assist us with delivering direct marketing via various channels, including through social media and other digital platforms.
 We take all reasonable steps to ensure that your personal information is protected when disclosing information to such third parties.
+Sometimes, we may de-identify your information before disclosing it to third parties to facilitate our marketing activities.

 Consumer Insights

-We may collect, use or disclose personal information about you in order to combine the information that we hold about you with information collected from or held by other trusted partners or from public sources.
+We may collect, use or disclose personal information about you to combine the information that we hold about you with information collected from or held by other trusted partners or from public sources.
 We do this to enable the development of consumer insights about you so that we and other trusted companies can serve you better.

 This includes being able to better understand your preferences and interests, personalise your experience, enhance the products and services you receive, and to tell you about products and services.